-The key management personnel of the charity comprises The Enterprise Development Manager and the Lifelong Learning and Creative Development Manager.
-The total employee benefits of the key management personnel of the charity were £77,055 (2022 - £74,336).
+The key management personnel of the charity comprises Director of Operations, Resources and Enterprise, and the Director of Creative Development, Delivery and Engagement.
+The total employee benefits of the key management personnel of the charity were £78,963 (2023 - £77,055).